-Last night I took apart the controller - and took lots of photos.
+Last night I took apart the CNC machine controller box and took lots of photos.

-In terms of basic parts - there is a power/spindle board, the switches, the spindle speed variable resistor, a big power transformer (10cm+ toroidial thing), and then the stepper controller board.
+In terms of basic parts there is a power/spindle board, the power and spindle switches, the spindle speed variable resistor, a big power transformer (10cm+ toroidal thing), and then the stepper controller board.

-These include a 555 - controlling PWM for the spindle, a 4n25 optocoupler, and the c222 - another kind of optocoupler.
-These all seem to be related to enabling, and controlling the spindle speed.
+These include a 555 controlling PWM for the spindle, a 4n25 opto-coupler, and the c222, another kind of opto-coupler.
+These integrated circuits all seem to be related to enabling and controlling the spindle speed.

-Immediately obvious in this image are the 3 stepper controllers - Toshiba TB6560AHQ.
+Immediately obvious in this image are the 3 stepper controllers, all using the Toshiba TB6560AHQ.
 This whole board is resting upon a big heatsink attached to these.
-Close to these are big electrolytic caps - presumably to decouple motor noise from logic, and flyback diodes.

-There are 2 Dc/Dc converters - presumably one for the logic components, and one for the stepper power.
+There are 2 Dc/Dc converters.
+Presumably one is for the logic components, and the other for the stepper power.
 The big MORNSUN B0505LS-1W is 5v, and the other converter is the 1501-50.

-There are then blocks of the 6n137 Optocouplers - 6 of these.
+There are 6 blocks of the 6n137 opto-couplers.
 Perhaps this is 2 per stepper channel?
-Each is capable of 1 logic line - perhaps bringing pulse and direction to the stepper controllers.
+Each opto-coupler is capable of 1 logic line.
+My guess is that they bring pulse and direction to the stepper controllers.

-These look to be driven from some 74hc14d schmitt trigger buffers - which bring the logic from the parallel input to the Opto couplers.
+The opto-couplers look to be driven from some 74hc14d schmitt trigger buffers.
+The buffers bring the logic from the parallel port input to the Opto-couplers.

-There are some small opto-couplers going in the other direction - these are maybe for limit switches and the emergency stop signals.
+There are some small opto-couplers going in the other direction which are probably for limit switches and the emergency stop signals.